jumboduck/lets-play/README.md

 User 3: Parent of child aged 6 to 11.
 Parent is fed up with kids being unoccupied,bored, doing little school work, etc so is looking for activities which engage and entertain them.
 Parent would also like a way to keep track of the activities their children are doing.

 Wireframes were an integral part of the development process.
-We designed these at the start of the project but as time went by they needed several revisions [wireframes](/readme-files/letsplay-wireframes.pdf) to see the final versions of my wireframes.
+We designed these at the start of the project but as time went by they needed several revisions [wireframes](/readme-files/letsplay-wireframes.pdf) to see the final versions of our wireframes.

 ## Features